 Once the requests for support have been ranked in order of priority, the collectives present them to the Emmaus Europe Regional Council, which approves them at its second meeting of the year.

 4. The annual solidarity plan is sent to the European groups

 Emmaus Europe makes an appeal for support at the start of December, presenting the solidarity initiatives needing support during the coming year.

 5. A partnership agreement is signed between Emmaus Europe and the beneficiary group

 Prior to funds being transferred to the group, a partnership agreement listing the rights and responsibilities of the parties is signed by the group and Emmaus Europe.

 6. Emmaus Europe receives and then transfers the funds

 In order to guarantee the coherence and effectiveness of solidarity support, all the funds for the beneficiary go through Emmaus Europe, which transfers them to the requesting group in accordance with the conditions set by the agreement.

 7. Solidarity Review

-Please find on the following link, the review of the solidarity initiatives supported by Emmaus Europe in 2010, 2011, 2012 and 2013.
-The aim of this review is to present selected information about the different activities and the progress in 2013.
+Please find on the following links, the reviews of the solidarity initiatives supported by Emmaus Europe since 2010.
+The aim of this review is to present selected information about the different activities and the progress.
 The review is based on the reports and other information sent by the groups to the Secretariat of Emmaus Europe.